Tol-kovuy/CompaniesHouseParser/README.md

 # CompaniesHouseParsing
-Console application which use Companies House Advanced Search API to get all companies within range.
+Console application which use Companies House Advanced Search API to get all companies and officers within range.